Hexagon/croner-rust/README.md

     (Saturday or Sunday), the pattern will match the closest weekday before or after that date.
 For instance, if the 15th is a Saturday, 15W will match the 14th (Friday), and if the 15th is a Sunday, it will match the 16th (Monday).
+  - _+_: The plus sign can be used as a prefix to the day-of-week field to create a logical AND between the day-of-month and day-of-week fields.
+By default, the relationship is a logical OR.
+For example, `0 0 1 * +MON` will run only if the 1st of the month is also a Monday.

 | Field        | Required | Allowed values  | Allowed special characters | Remarks                                                                                                         |
 | ------------ | -------- | --------------- | -------------------------- | --------------------------------------------------------------------------------------------------------------- |